Part Three: National Security

 Following roughly a decade of growing mistrust between the U.S. and Huawei, the U.S. has stepped up its legal action against the company, culminating in recent high-profile events that have dominated the national security headlines.
 In December of 2018, Canadian officials arrested Meng Wanzhou, who is Huawei’s CFO and the daughter of founder Ren Zhengfei, on behalf of the United States.
 The U.S. leveled charges that Huawei had violated economic sanctions imposed against Iran.
 The extradition proceedings is still ongoing, and, in February of 2020, Ms. Meng was personally indicted by the U.S. Department of Justice for trade secret theft.
 She remains in Canada under house arrest on C$10 million bail.
 In February of 2020, the U.S. charged Huawei with racketeering and conspiracy to steal trade secrets from American companies.
 The charges allege that Huawei conspired to steal trade secrets from five American firms (Cisco, Motorola, Quintel, T-Mobile, and CNEX) and the Japanese firm Fujitsu, including source code and manuals for wireless technology.
 The DOJ alleges that the criminal activity has been ongoing since at least 1999.
 Most recently, in June of 2020, the Trump administration designated Huawei as one of twenty Chinese companies it claimed to be backed by the Chinese military, and the FCC designated Huawei and ZTE national security threats.
 These actions prevent the use of federal funds for purchasing equipment from either company, while laying the groundwork for the administration to impose far-reaching financial sanctions.

-While the U.S. has begun a maximum pressure campaign against Huawei, other governments have waivered in their views of Huawei as an imminent national security threat.
+The U.S. kept up its maximum pressure campaign against Huawei since early 2020, while other governments have wavered in their views of Huawei as an imminent national security threat.
 The British government, like the U.S., has raised security concerns about Huawei, and an internal report from the UK’s Huawei Cyber Security Evaluation Centre (HCSEC) concluded, in March of 2019, that Huawei equipment poses significant security risks.
-Initially, despite the report’s conclusions, the UK announced in January of 2020, that it would move forward with allowing Huawei equipment to be used in up to 35 percent of its radio access networks (RANs).
+Initially, despite the report’s conclusions, the UK announced in January of 2020 that it would move forward with allowing Huawei equipment to be used in up to 35 percent of its radio access networks (RANs).
+As of today, the British government announced that it will bar all Huawei equipment from its 5G networks and set a deadline of 2027 for all existing Huawei equipment to be removed from its networks.
 The initial decision sparked immediate pushback from the U.S., as the UK is a key ally in intelligence sharing through the Five Eyes Alliance.
-However, in July, the British government announced it will ban all Huawei equipment from its 5G networks and set a deadline of 2027 for all existing Huawei equipment to be removed from its networks.
-The UK’s decision to ban Huawei is a major victory for the U.S. and puts increasing pressure on China, whose relationship with Europe is already facing increasing strain due to the outbreak of COVID-19.
-Experts disagree as to whether excluding Huawei from core networks will mitigate its risks, since 5G technology does not rely as heavily on a centralized core network to perform data-routing functions.
-Other U.S. allies, such as Saudi Arabia and Germany, are continuing to work closely with Huawei on the development of their 5G networks, including on 5G trials and regulation.
+However, the UK’s decision to ban Huawei is a major victory for the U.S. and puts increasing pressure on China, whose relationship with Europe is already facing increasing strain due to the outbreak of COVID-19.
+Experts disagree as to whether excluding Huawei from core networks will mitigate its risks, since 5G technology does not rely as heavily on a centralized core network to perform data-routing functions, but European countries have been increasingly excluding Huawei from their networks due to security concerns.
+Since mid-2020, France, Sweden, Poland, Slovakia, the Czech Republic, Hungary, Albania, Kosovo, Bulgaria, North Macedonia, Latvia, and Cyprus have all effectively banned Huawei, and Germany has enacted regulatory barriers that will effectively push Huawei out.
+Despite finding increasing success in Europe against Huawei, there are still key U.S. allies, such as Saudi Arabia and Brazil, that are continuing to work closely with Huawei on the development of their 5G networks, and Huawei is actively fighting back to regain access into critical European markets.

 Update: Both the UK and Germany’s relationship with Huawei continues to evolve.
 For each country’s status as of publication, see our map in Part I.